Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     the pool to connect to as listed by `grls`
   * `--nodeid` is the node id to connect to in the pool
   * `--tty` allocates a pseudo-terminal
+* `stats` will generate a statistics summary of the pool
+  * `--poolid` will query the specified pool instead of the pool from the pool configuration file
 * `udi` will update Docker images on all compute nodes of the pool.
 This command requires a valid SSH user.
   * `--image` will restrict the update to just the image or image:tag